Corporate Governance | Compensation for Directors and Executive Officers

 - With respect to Statutory Officers other than the Group CEO, the annual bonus amount is determined in the same way as the CEO annual bonus, namely using a standard baseline and considering factors such as specific roles and responsibilities of individual, relevant local remuneration regulations and compensation levels in each jurisdiction, and individual performance.

 - Audit Committee members and Outside Directors are not eligible to receive a bonus in order to maintain their independence from business execution.

 In principle, a certain portion of annual bonus may be granted through deferred stock-based compensation awards with appropriate vesting periods to align with the medium-term interests of shareholders.

 3) Long-term Incentive Plan

-- Payments under long-term incentive plans are made when a certain degree of achievements are accomplished.
-Payments are made in equity linked awards with appropriate vesting periods to ensure that medium to long-term interests of Directors and Executive Officers are closely aligned with those of shareholders.
+- Payments under long-term incentive plans are made when a certain level of achievements are accomplished.
+Payments are made in stock-based awards with appropriate vesting periods to align with the long-term interests of our shareholders.

 When granting compensation, it shall be specified that in the event of voluntary resignation, a material revision of financial statements or a material violation of applicable laws and regulations or Nomura Group rules and policies, compensation of Directors and Executive Officers may be subject to reduction, suspension, forfeiture of rights, cancellation, offset by other compensation, or re-payment (so-called "clawback").